Aeroluna/LunaCoopMod/README.md

 - Added Neural Parasite ability to Infestor.
   - Amon will never cast this, but mind controlled Infestors can.
 - Removed Consumption ability from the infestor.
-- Added Burrow Move passive icon to the Infestor's command card.
 - Added burrowing AI.
   - Infestors in attack waves will attempt to burrow.
   - Will spawn Infested Terrans while burrowed.